Sithi uhm ingonyama." note

 Rafiki: [chuckles] You won't find him here.
 The King has returned.

-Nala: I don't believe it.
-He's gone back.
+Nala: I can't believe it.
+He's gone back!

 [looks up and sees Rafiki has disappeared]